 Proxying a repository involves setting up a standard HTTP proxy on a local server to forward repository access requests to the remote repository server and route responses back to the original requestor.
-Effectively, the proxy server makes the repository server accessible to all clients, by acting as an intermediary.
+Effectively, the proxy server makes the remote repository server accessible to all clients, by acting as an intermediary.
+If you have a network administrator who has expertise in setting up proxies, and if the proxy option is acceptable within your datacenter security policies, this can be the easiest of all the options.